BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019

 Use of Human Subjects or Vertebrate Animals for Research

 Research projects involving human subjects and/or vertebrate animals must meet or exceed standards required for United States of America federal government funding including all rules and regulations developed by the National Institutes of Health.
-If the proposed research will involve the use of human or vertebrate animal subjects, the appropriate committee of the Grantee Institution must provided BrightFocus a signed release to demonstrate approval of the proposed research protocol(s) before Grant funds are released.
+If the proposed research will involve the use of human or vertebrate animal subjects, the appropriate committee of the Grantee Institution must provide BrightFocus with a signed release to demonstrate approval of the proposed research protocol(s) before Grant funds are released.

 If the project is to be funded through an award to a foreign institution or through an individual fellowship award that will support activities at a foreign institution, BrightFocus requires a statement of compliance from the Grantee Institution that the activities will be conducted in accordance with all applicable local laws and regulations in the foreign country.
 Such foreign protocols must meet or exceed standards required for United States of America federal government funding for research projects.